gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ### How to use the code.
 A basic example:

 Next we show how to use the code to predict the shape of a house.
+Those lines in the code sample perform the following:

+* The first line loads the codes to run the basic prediction.
+* The second line loads the dataset provided with the houses.
+* The third line defines a set of variables (varset) for the prediction.
+* The fourth line computes the prediction.
+* The fifth line visualizes the predicted object.
+* To run this line,
-To run the last line in order to visualize the predicted shape, you need to install at least `scatterplot3d` and `rgl` R packages.
+* you need to install at least `scatterplot3d` and `rgl` R packages.

+This is the basic code sample:

 ```
 source( "mdl_load_all_modules.R" )